MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.Resources/Remove-AzRoleAssignment.md

 ```

 ### -ObjectId
-Azure AD ObjectId of the user, group or service principal.
+Microsoft Entra ObjectId of the user, group or service principal.

 ```yaml
 Type: System.Guid